Latifa bint Mohammed Al Maktoum (born 1985): Media reactions and aftermath

 The Indian government was widely criticised for its extrajudicial outreach, citing national interests and disregard of formal legal process.
 Indian media reported that Prime Minister Narendra Modi and his advisers were directly involved in giving the orders for interception at the request of Sheikh Mohammed bin Rashid Al Maktoum and didn't seek any formal request from UAE.
 An Indian Ministry of External Affairs spokesperson claimed that "[n]o such incident has been brought to our notice."
 Deputy Commandant Avinandan Mitra of the Indian Coast Guard, in response to media queries about this incident near the Indian coastline, said that "we have no such information or operation."
 Indian Intelligence agencies said they were trying to verify the claims but had no further comment.
 On 2 January 2019, Minister of State for External Affairs V. K. Singh denied any involvement of Indian Government in repatriation of emirati princess while replying to a question raised by member of parliament Saugata Roy.
-According to ThePrint, extradition of Christian Michel from UAE to India on 19 November 2018 was direct result of Indian involvement in forced return of Sheikha Latifa as a quid pro quo.
+According to ThePrint, extradition of Christian Michel from UAE to India on 19 November 2018 was a direct result of Indian involvement in forced return of Sheikha Latifa as a quid pro quo.

 Similarly, the Finnish government was criticised for not raising concerns about a human rights violation of one of their citizens to Indian authorities.
 A day later, the Finnish Minister of Foreign Affairs, Timo Soini, responded, saying Finland had been in correspondence with UAE and Indian officials about the issue outside of media.

 Amnesty International, on 4 September 2018, released a public statement appealing to the government of UAE to disclose the whereabouts of Sheikha Latifa and uphold its international legal obligations, while also calling upon the Indian government to investigate any role of its security forces and officials involved in the raid on Nostromo and unlawful excesses that may have been committed.